 And how would you know that?
 She thinks to herself.
 Her father showed remorse and love at the end, but his callousness robbed her of a childhood.
 Who’s to say she won’t find a way to repeat what her father started?

 She doesn’t see Armin walk up to her.
-She flinches when he affectionately fans out the pads of his fingers over her stomach’s peak until his palm rests against her.
+She flinches when he affectionately fans out the pads of his fingers over her stomach, resting his palm on its peak.
 The infant inside has ceased moving seconds ago, allowing Annie some much needed peace and she breathes out a long sigh.
 She lifts a hand and places it over Armin’s.

 “We also haven’t thought up of names yet.”
 Annie spots how his voice dips with gentle caution.
 “It’s past seven months and we don’t have anything lined up.”